manupsunny/manupsunny/README.md

 ### Hi there 👋
 Manu Sunny here.
-I'm from India, living in Bangkok, currently working as an Engineering Manager @ [Agoda](https://www.agoda.com), where we’re making world travel simplified.
+I'm an Indian, living in Bangkok, currently working as an Engineering Manager @ [Agoda](https://www.agoda.com), where we’re making world travel simplified.